ministryofjustice/opg-modernising-lpa/docs/runbooks/configuring_weblate_access.md

 git rebase main
 ```

-Push changes into upstream repository.
+Push changes to a new branch, and follow the usual steps to get it merged by raising a PR.

 ```sh
 git push weblate-resolve-merge-conflicts